 - Halifax (Looking for parent leader)

-Are you interested in starting a Peer 2 Peer Resource Network?
-Contact firstname.lastname@example.org for further information.
+Are you interested in starting a P2P Resource Network?
+Contact email@example.com for further information.
 The more Resource Networks we have the greater the network of support available for patients and families.
+We provide you with guidelines, personal support, a manual for getting started and more, wherever you are in the world!

 For additional resources click here to access our searchable wiki, a database of services and resources created by our members.